NZ's former top military attache to the US Alfred Keating sentenced over hidden toilet camera in DC embassy

 Keating, King continued, was the military leader on the ground and in a position of authority and trust.

-The former naval officer, abused, that trust in what King described as a "close-knit community" at the embassy.
+The former naval officer abused the trust of what King described as a "close-knit community" at the embassy.

 "Staff and their families were shocked," King said.